inthenile/Birthday-Countdown/README.md

 The toughest part was no doubt the calculation of leap years.
 When a ValueError was raised, Python would raise an error even if the leap year existed.
 So to by-pass that, I learned that there was a function called suppress.

 Learnings: Learned about the suppress function, practiced my conditional and loop statements.
 I had to come up with unique solutions for leap years, and it was nice training for me.

 Also tried documenting the program very clearly, using comments as I saw necessary.
+Although there is a lot of nesting going on with hours, seconds and so forth, I think in this particular instance it is not necessarily confusing.

 I programmed this application without following any tutorials.
 I only read documentation and skimmed the web for possible solutions to specific problems I encountered.